International Paderewski Piano Competition

-The International Paderewski Piano Competition (Międzynarodowy Konkurs Pianistyczny im.
-Ignacego Jana Paderewskiego) is a music competition held every three years in November in Bydgoszcz, Kuyavian–Pomeranian Voivodeship, Poland.
-The Competition is for piano students of international (initially national) standing and is open to pianists aged 16–32.
-The Competition is organized by the Paderewski Musical Society in Bydgoszcz, in cooperation with the Feliks Nowowiejski Academy of Music in Bydgoszcz and the Pomeranian Philharmonic.
-The first Competition took place in 1961.
-The aim of the Competition is to honor the pianist, composer, politician, and statesman Ignacy Jan Paderewski, and to promote talented young pianists.
-It is part of the World Federation of International Music Competitions, and it is also known as the "Chopin Competition for young pianists".
+The Paderewski Piano Competition is an international (initially national) piano music competition held every three years in Bydgoszcz, open to pianists aged 16–32.
+The first competition took place in 1961 and is organized by the Paderewski Musical Society in Bydgoszcz, in cooperation with the Feliks Nowowiejski Academy of Music and the Pomeranian Philharmonic.
+The aim of the Competition is to honour the memory of Polish virtuoso pianist, composer, politician and statesman Ignacy Jan Paderewski, as well as to promote talented young pianists.